steppinonland/LandgrafWeatherService/README.md

 # LandgrafWeatherService
- Weather Dashboard
+ Welcome to my Weather Dashboard!

+This is a straightforward website where the user can search any city to look up the weather.
+I had a lot of fun designing it and laying out everything.
+It's one of my very first JavaScript projects!

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This application is set up to retrieve data from the application's third-party OpenWeather API.
+This API allowed me to access the weather data.
+Each request with specific parameters to a URL dynamically updates HTML and CSS.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+Here is the [OpenWeather API](https://openweathermap.org/api) that I used to retrieve weather data for cities.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
 Use `localStorage` to store any persistent data.

 ## User Story